IOCsec/TheGradientPath/📍My-Notes.md

-# From Linkedin post by owner + My notes
+# From Linkedin post, by owner + My notes

 <br>
 <br>